thoth-tech/documentation/docs/OnTrack/Jupyter Notebook/Docker-Documentation-Research-T1-2022.md

 ## Conversion Container Requirements

-For a container to work in this architecture, there are some requirements that have to be met:
+For a container to function in this architecture, there are some requirements that have to be met:

 - The container will run the conversion as its `ENTRYPOINT` command _without any user input required_.